adhdproject/adhdproject.github.io/Tools/Pushpin.md

         [*] Media data written to '/home/adhd/pushpin_media.html'
         [*] Mapping data written to '/home/adhd/pushpin_map.html'

-Once the module executes, it should automatically open firefox to your report.
+Once the module executes, it should automatically open Firefox to your report.

 ![](Pushpin_files/image001.png)